AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 You are now finished with the basic configuration; you are ready to use Dynamic Media.

 If you want to further customize your configuration, you can optionally complete any of the tasks under [Configuring Advanced Settings in Dynamic Media](#optional-configuring-advanced-settings-in-dynamic-media-scene-mode).

+### Changing the password to your Dynamic Media configuration

+1.

 ## (Optional) Configuring Advanced Settings in Dynamic Media{#optional-configuring-advanced-settings-in-dynamic-media-scene-mode}